Gh053d413x/Better-GUI/README.md

 ![edition](https://github.com/user-attachments/assets/79579913-b3c5-4438-83a0-b3ed97fac0ee)

-It is a resource pack that upgrades the GUI for Minecraft Java Edition!
+It is a java edition resource pack that upgrades the GUI for Minecraft Java Edition!

 ---